 - Members of the medical device industry

-As the medical device community conducts more patient preference studies, CDRH gains a better understanding of the values patients have and the tradeoffs they are willing to make.
+As the medical device community conducts more PPI studies, CDRH gains a better understanding of what patients value and the tradeoffs they are willing to make.

-Patient preference information can inform the design of a medical device, impact how a clinical study is designed, and be used to understand the impact of the clinical study results on patients.
-This information can help CDRH by:
+PPI can inform the design of a medical device, impact how a clinical study is designed, and be used to understand the impact of the clinical study results on patients.

-- Identifying unmet needs for patients early in medical device development
+- Find unmet patient needs early in medical device development.

-- Identifying the most important benefits and risks of a technology from a patient's perspective
+- Identify the most important benefits and risks of a technology from a patient's perspective.

-- Determining a meaningful change in study outcomes
+- Determine a meaningful change in clinical study outcomes.

-- Clarifying how patients think about the tradeoffs of the benefits and risks for a given technology
+- Clarify what patients think about the tradeoffs of the benefits and risks for a treatment or diagnostic.

-- Showing how patient preferences on benefits and risks vary in different groups as well as their willingness to accept uncertainty about the benefits and risks.
+- Clarify how patient preferences on benefits and risks vary among diverse groups and their willingness to accept uncertainty about the benefits and risks.

 - Ear infections are common in children and are often treated with antibiotics.
-Children who experience multiple ear infections may need ear tubes to prevent infections.
-These tubes are placed in the operating room.
-A medical device company developed a technique that allows the tubes to be placed in the doctor's office.
-The patient preference study helped inform the design of their clinical trial.
+Children who experience multiple ear infections may need ear tubes to prevent ear infections.
+These tubes are often placed in the operating room.
+A medical device company developed a product that allows doctors to place ear tubes in pediatric patients in their office.
+The company used a PPI study to help inform the design of the clinical trial for the product.

-- Home hemodialysis has rare but serious adverse events that require having a caregiver present.
-A medical device company conducted a patient preference information study that showed some patients were willing to accept the risk in exchange of doing dialysis at home alone.
+- Home hemodialysis has rare but serious adverse events so a caregiver or trained partner must be present.
+However, a medical device company conducted a PPI study that showed some patients were willing to accept risks so they could do dialysis at home alone.
 This PPI study informed CDRH's decision to expand the labeled indications for the home hemodialysis device.

-- Collecting qualitative feedback from patients helped enhance the safety of a continuous glucose monitor and insulin pump for children.
-CDRH discussed concerns with patients and parents about the safety of using an insulin pump in the young pediatric population.
-Based on this feedback, CDRH worked with the company to develop additional risk mitigations that included a lockout feature to prevent unintended insulin doses.
+- Collecting information from patients helped enhance glucose monitor and insulin pump safety for children.
+CDRH discussed concerns with patients and parents about the safety of using an insulin pump in pediatric patients.
+Based on this feedback, CDRH worked with a medical device company to develop additional risk mitigations to include a lockout feature and prevent unintended insulin doses.

 For more information, see How Patient Preferences Contribute to Regulatory Decisions for Medical Devices.

-CDRH is committed to integrating the patient voice into our decision-making.
-We acknowledge that patient preference information is an active and evolving research area.
+CDRH is committed to including patients' voices into our decision making.
+We acknowledge PPI is an active and evolving research area.
 We continue to partner with patient groups, members of the medical device industry, researchers, professional societies, health care providers, and public and private partners to advance PPI studies.